 Second, if the reader understands the reference to Carnegie’s famous book, it establishes a playful tone, one that draws the reader in as a co-conspirator of the subtle joke.
 Humans react to situations based on context.
 For instance, when you go see a stand-up comic, you’re expecting to laugh, so you tend to laugh more readily at the jokes.
 If the same joke is made in a different context, perhaps a professional setting, you would probably be less likely to laugh as quickly as you would when at a comedy club.
 With your papers, creating the proper tone is a good way to get your audience to react in a particular way to the content within the paper.
 Since this article is written for a student audience, I didn’t want a title that would intimidate students or suggest that this article would be dry or overly “academic.”
 If, however, I wanted my audience to focus on the theoretical argument and be more likely to accept my claims, I might have titled it something like, “Titular Dynamics and the Phenomenology of Genre.”
 Imagine how you would have reacted differently to that title than the one I eventually chose.
 What would your first impression have been?

 Finally, the title can help you establish credibility (ethos).
 With the title of this article, I’m drawing on Carnegie’s ethos and my knowledge of his book to help create my own credibility.
 However, even if your title doesn’t make any particular literary or cultural reference, a clever or interesting title communicates positively to your professor.
-It says, “I’ve taken the time to think carefully about my title and come up with something that’s clever and insightful,” and that’s a first impression that will stick with the teacher throughout the reading and color his/her evaluation of the paper.
+It says, “I’ve taken the time to think carefully about my title and come up with something that’s clever and insightful,” and that’s a first impression that will stick with the teacher throughout the reading and color their evaluation of the paper.

 TIPS FOR EFFECTIVE TITLES